openblockchains/awesome-diem/README.md

 **Are We Decentralized Yet?**

-Historic Libra V1.0 - Anno June 2019
+Libra V1.0 - Anno June 2019

-- The Official Libra Roadmap White Paper from Members-Only (Permissioned) to Public (Permissionless) Blockchain, [PDF Download (~50k, 5 Pages)](https://github.com/openblockchains/blockchain-whitepapers/raw/master/libra-governance.pdf)
+The Official Libra Roadmap White Paper from Permissioned (Members-Only) to Permissionless (Public) Blockchain, [PDF Download (~50k, 5 Pages)](https://github.com/openblockchains/blockchain-whitepapers/raw/master/libra-governance.pdf)

 > We believe that for the Libra network to achieve its full potential, it needs to be permissionless.
 > As a result, one of the association's directives will be to work with the community to research and implement